 Divorce can be a truly agonizing thing to go through, even if splitting up was agreed to be the best decision by both spouses.
 Divorce can be time-consuming, lengthy, and anxiety-provoking.
 A key element of any divorce proceeding is the deposition.
-Spouses who are getting ready to dive into the divorce process (or are currently in the midst of it), can benefit from hiring an attorney and New York court reporter.
+Spouses who are getting ready to dive into the divorce process (or are currently in the midst of it), can benefit from hiring an attorney and court reporter.

 What is a Deposition?